-The device enters the CMOS standby mode when CE# and RESET# pins (CE# only on the Am29F002N) are both held at V{CC} \pm 0.5 V. (Note that this is a more restricted voltage range than V{IH}.)
-The device enters the TTL standby mode when CE# and RESET# pins (CE# only on the Am29F002N) are both held at V{IH}.
-The device requires standard access time (t{CE}) for read access when the device is in either of these standby modes, before it is ready to read data.
+The device enters the CMOS standby mode when the CE# pin is held at VCC \pm 0.5 V. (Note that this is a more restricted voltage range than VIH.)
+The device enters the TTL standby mode when CE# is held at VIH.
+The device requires the standard access time (tCE) before it is ready to read data.